-We conduct experiments on four large-scale datasets to evaluate the transferability in predicting the molecular property.
+\textbf{Transfer learning study.} We conduct experiments on four large-scale datasets to evaluate the transferability in predicting the molecular property.
 The encoder is pre-trained on the ZINC dataset without label and fine-tuned on other datasets, where all settings follow \cite{pretrain}.
 We select baselines including no-pre-trained GIN, GraphCL \cite{graphcl} and strategies used in \cite{pretrain} including EdgePred, AttrMasking and ContextPred.
-The experiment result is shown in Tab.~\ref{tab:transfer} evaluated with mean and standard deviation of ROC-AUC score for five trials.
-GraphCoCo achieves the best performance on three of four datasets and outperforms GraphCL on all datasets.
-Detailed setup of transfer learning is in Appendix~C.
+The result is shown in Tab.~3 with mean and standard deviation of ROC-AUC score for five trials. nmrGCL achieves the best performance on three of four datasets and outperforms GraphCL on all datasets.
+Detailed setup of transfer learning is in Appendix~\ref{app:exp_config}.